robot255/tic_tac_toe/README.md

 or diagonal.
 If the board is full and no player has 3 marks in a row the game is tie also known as a cat's game.

 # Installation
 The testing class requires the installation of parameterized to run the test cases.
-Also numpy is required for the minmax computer algorithm

  ```bash
 sudo apt-get install python3-pip
 pip3 install -r requirements.txt